jonaslindemann/modern_fortran_book/docs/source/chapter_fortran_projects.rst

 To use CMake, a CMakeLists.txt file has to be created.
 This is a normal text files with special CMake statements in it.
-Usually this files starts with a .
+Usually this files starts with a `cmake_minimum_required`.
 This prevents the CMakeLists.txt file to be used by a too old cmake.
 The first actual statement is usually `project`-function defining the name of the project.